-Shrouds artist Rob Heard has built a 2.3m high free-standing wooden trench in which the tens of thousands of Shrouds are stacked.
-Visitors walking through experience the immersive nature of this installation; it generates incredibly powerful emotions, giving them a graphic sense of both being in a trench and what the large numbers of those killed really means.
+Rob built a 2.3m high free-standing wooden trench in which the tens of thousands of Shrouds were stacked.
+Visitors walking through the trench experienced the immersive nature of this installation; as it generated incredibly powerful emotions, giving them a graphic sense of both being in a trench and what the large numbers of those killed really means.
 Names and details of all 72,396 men killed at the Somme who have no known grave are displayed on the outer walls of The Trench in alphabetical order, sourced from Commonwealth War Graves records.